ChrisChan99999/VCAT/README.md

 cellular vulnerabilities, and drug transcriptional signatures in a dual-stream attention architecture.

-This repository contains only the VCAT implementation and its supporting training, inference, explanation, split-generation, seed-sweep, and ablation utilities.
-Datasets, trained checkpoints, generated results, baseline models, and plotting code are not included.
+This repository contains the VCAT implementation and its supporting training, inference, explanation, split-generation, seed-sweep, and ablation utilities.

 ## Installation